Tips For Employers to Avoid Holiday Party Pitfalls

 ’Tis the season for the annual office holiday party.
-Company holiday parties are a great way for employees to unwind and celebrate the holidays; however, office parties are also ripe with potential pitfalls for employers.
-Here are some tips to help employers keep the office party from turning into a breeding pool for workplace harassment.
+Company holiday parties are a great way for employees to unwind and celebrate the holidays and all of the year’s accomplishments; however, these parties are also ripe with potential pitfalls for employers.
+Here are some tips to help employers keep the office party from turning into a breeding pool for workplace harassment and other potential liability.

 Keep The Eggnog In Check

-- Hold the party on a weekday, and/or during the afternoon, as opposed to having a nighttime or weekend event.
+- Hold the party on a weekday, and during the afternoon, as opposed to having a nighttime or weekend event.

 - Hire professional bartenders that are trained to identify intoxicated guests and will refuse to further serve them.
-Do not have a self-serve bar where employees make their own drinks.
+Do not have a self-serve bar where employees make their own drinks and serve themselves.

 - Limit the number of drinks served by utilizing drink tickets or making it a cash bar.